 the Transporter will obtain (and the User authorises the Transporter to obtain) by means of the Transporter Daily Read Equipment (where it is operational) a Meter Reading for the start and for the end of each Day;

-the Transporter may so obtain Meter Readings at other times within the Day; or in the case of User Daily Read Equipment, the User shall obtain a Meter Reading for the start and the end of each day by means of the User Daily Read Equipment and then provide the Meter Reading to the Transporter in accordance with paragraph 6..
+the Transporter may so obtain Meter Readings at other times within the Day; or in the case of User Daily Read Equipment, the User shall obtain a Meter Reading for the start and the end of each day by means of the User Daily Read Equipment and then provide the Meter Reading to the CDSP in accordance with paragraph 6.

 The Transporter is responsible for validation of the Meter Readings from both Transporter Daily Read Equipment and User Daily Read Equipment in accordance with paragraph 1.5.

 In respect of a Daily Read Supply Meter: